“O Villain, My Friend,” “A Song for New Orleans,” and “Would a farm and a frigid river be fitting for a girl?”Poetry Month Selections

 could we, for a moment,

 even on an odd day,

-take our right eyes from the cross hairs
+an unholy day, take our right eyes from the cross hairs

 and right pointers from the precipice